Bhoomi (2017 film)

 Bhoomi is a 2017 Indian Hindi-language action drama film directed and co-produced by Omung Kumar.
-The film stars Sanjay Dutt, Aditi Rao Hydari, and Sharad Kelkar.
+A remake of 2008 Bengali film Shibaji, the film stars Sanjay Dutt, Aditi Rao Hydari, and Sharad Kelkar.
 Principal photography commenced in February 2017 in Agra.
 The film was released worldwide on 22 September 2017.

 Plot

 Bhoomi Sachdeva, a designer, is all set to be married to Neeraj Mathur, her best friend, but has a problem of returning home late from work.
-Her father, Arun Sachdeva is an alcoholic shoe-maker who sells shoes, but the two share a loving relationship.
-Vishal Munshi, the son of a neighbourhood shopkeeper, is infatuated with Bhoomi and not happy about her marriage.
+Her father, Arun Sachdeva is an alcoholic shoe-maker who sells shoes, and the two share a loving relationship.
+Vishal Munshi, the son of a neighbourhood shopkeeper, is infatuated with Bhoomi and not happy about her upcoming wedding.
 He stalks her, and she slaps him one day when he tries to forcefully assert his love.
 Vishal meets his cousin Dedha's gangster boss Dhauli, who convinces him to do something about it.

-One day before the wedding, while travelling home with her aide Jeetu, Bhoomi gets kidnapped.
-She finds Vishal asphyxiating her to near death, and Vishal, Dedha, and Dhauli take turns gang-raping her.
+One day, while travelling home with her aide Jeetu, Bhoomi is kidnapped.
+Vishal asphyxiates her to near death, and Vishal, Dedha, and Dhauli take turns gang-raping her.
 Bhoomi eventually falls unconscious.
-On the day of the wedding, Neeraj is shocked to learn of the truth, and is forced against his will to cancel the marriage, following which, her father Arun and his childhood friend, Tripurari "Taj" Mishra, visit a police station to register a complaint.
+On the day of the wedding, Neeraj is shocked to learn of her assault, and is forced against his will to cancel the marriage.
+Following this, her father Arun and his childhood friend, Tripurari "Taj" Mishra, visit a police station to register a complaint.
 The police officer goes with him to his house, where they find Bhoomi missing.
 Bhoomi is kidnapped again by Vishal, Dhauli and Dedha.
-This time, they try to rape her again but she flees and after chasing her, Dhauli throws her down a river to die.
+They try to rape her again but she flees and after chasing her, Dhauli throws her into a river to die.

 Dhauli soon discovers that Bhoomi survived; in the ensuing court case, Arun accuses the defense lawyer of being patriarchal and body-shaming Bhoomi.
 The case is dismissed after they let go of Dhauli.
 The incident brings father and daughter closer to each other.
 Bhoomi is further shamed in society when people write her phone number on the walls.
 Neeraj returns, overcome by remorse, but cannot pacify her, as she leaves him.
 The next day, Jeetu's family visits and shows Bhoomi a video from Jeetu's phone detailing the rape.
-Realizing Jeetu was complicit in the act, Bhoomi is shocked.
+Realising Jeetu was complicit in the act, Bhoomi is shocked.